supranational/vdf-fpga/docs/aws_f1.md

 ```
 source ./msu/scripts/sdaccel_env.sh
-cd msu/rtl/sdaccel
+cd msu
 make clean
 make hw
 ```

-Once synthesis successfully completes you can register the new image.
+Once synthesis successfully completes you can register the new image to process it for running on FPGA hardware.
 Follow the instructions in <https://github.com/aws/aws-fpga/blob/master/SDAccel/docs/Setup_AWS_CLI_and_S3_Bucket.md> to setup an S3 bucket.
 This only needs to be done once.
 We assume a bucket name 'vdfsn' but you will need to change this to match your bucket name.
 Once that is done run the following:

 ```
 # Configure AWS credentials.
 You should only need to do this once on a given